If you have nine days to spare and are wondering what to do in Srilanka than this ultimate Srilanka Travel Guide is for you.

 We reached Haputale at 11.15 am and explored the tea gardens.
 We reached the Lipton Seat at 1.40 pm in tuk-tuks from where we could see the panoramic view of the plantations and the valley.
 There are also a few points from here which are reachable by foot or by use of tuk-tuks.

 We also did a picnic near the Lipton seat where we enjoyed our packed lunches amidst the beautiful scenery.

 After exploring Lipton Seat, We reached Bandarawela at 4:30 pm (15 km from Lipton Seat), checked into our new hotel Bandarawela Hotel at 4:50 pm, Then we headed to explore the Bandarawala Markets at 5:15 pm, We were back at the hotel by 6.30 pm, We had an early dinner at 7.30 pm that night.

 This day really made me feel good about myself as we gave back to the environment.
 It started with waking up at 7.00 am, followed by breakfast at 7.45 am.
 By 8.15 we left the hotel and reached the Bandarawela area for Tree Plantation Program at 9.15 am.

 Also Read: TSG’s 10 Best Vegan Restaurants In Singapore

 This area rests among dense and lush green plantations and forestations and makes it an eco-tourism spot.
 We planted trees with Sri Lanka Tourism and Government Officials.
-There were so much excitement and positivity in the environment and it was a different and good feeling to be present among nature and help make this world a better and cleaner place to live and breathe in.
+There was so much excitement and positivity in the environment and it was a different and good feeling to be present among nature and help make this world a better and cleaner place to live and breathe in.